regulatorystudies/regulatory_data_repository/README.md

 ## 1. Unified Agenda Data

 This folder contains Python code to obtain and organize data from the semiannual [Unified Agenda of Regulatory and Deregulatory Actions](https://www.reginfo.gov/public/do/eAgendaMain) since Fall 1995.
-The code will generate a clean CSV file covering all the rulemaking actions published in user-specified Unified Agendas.
-For each action, the CSV file contains most of the information you can find on a Unified Agenda page (for example, [RIN 2060-AN53](https://www.reginfo.gov/public/do/eAgendaViewRule?pubId=200604&RIN=2060-AN53)), including RIN, rule title, abstract, agency, priority (i.e., economically significant, significant, etc.), RIN status, rule stage, CFR citation, legal authority, legal deadlines, and timetable (i.e., action, data, and FR citation).
+The code will generate a clean CSV file covering the rulemaking actions published in the Unified Agendas that an user specifies.
+For each action, the CSV file contains most of the information available on a Unified Agenda page (see an example [here](https://www.reginfo.gov/public/do/eAgendaViewRule?pubId=200604&RIN=2060-AN53)), including RIN, rule title, abstract, agency, priority (i.e., economically significant, significant, etc.), RIN status, rule stage, CFR citation, legal authority, legal deadlines, and timetable (i.e., action, date, and FR citation).

 |            |  Unified Agenda Data                                                           |
 | :-------- | :------------------------------------------------------------------------------ |